 A parent reacting to a perceived threat often comes in the form of a parent who has habitually been the primary or sole caregiver for a child, and does not believe that the other parent is capable of parenting on his or her own.
 While it is a difficult transition for parents who have been primary caregivers for years to give up some of the control over the day-to-day schedule, it is essential to start sharing that responsibility in order to avoid an adverse decision from the court.
 Courts want parents to both be involved in a child’s care, including school meetings, medical appointments, recitals, sports games, and the like.
 Refusal of one parent to cooperate in allowing the other parent to be involved in these activities could result in reduction of decision making authority or even loss of custody.

-Parental gatekeeping and parental alienation are serious actions, and if you are observing signs in the other parent, you need an experienced attorney to help you handle it.
+Parental gatekeeping and parental alienation are serious actions, and if you are observing signs in the other parent, you need to help you handle it.
 Call us today at (732) 529-6937 and we can talk about your children and how to protect your relationship.